BryanShubo/MongoDB_CheatingSheet/4_Aggregation.md

 1.6 $limit -> limit doc, n:1 (reduce the num of doc)

-** Note: In aggregation, the order of $skip and $limit does matter.
-In find() operation, the order does not matter.
+** Note: In aggregation, the order of them does matter.
+In find() operation, the order of them does not matter.
 MongoDB alwarys run sort, skip, and limit in sequence.**
 ```

 ```